ibm-cloud-docs/account/exporting-usage.md

 :   Format is `YYYY-MM`.
 For example, `2023-03`.

 snapshot-id
-:   Id of the snapshot.
+:   ID of the snapshot.
-:   Alphanumberic value.
+:   Alphanumeric value.
 For example, `1678234269105`.

 manifest.json
-:   Metadata file describing the details of the snapshot, such as the customer account id, csv files corresponding to the snapshot, report types etc
+:   Metadata file describing the details of the snapshot, such as the customer account id, csv files corresponding to the snapshot, report types
 :   The manifest file at the billing-month contains the latest snapshot taken

 *.gz
 :   List of files mentioned in the manifest.json

-For more information about the usage snapshot API, see [Setup the snapshot configuration](/apidocs/metering-reporting#create-reports-snapshot-config){: external}.
+For more information about the usage of snapshot API, see [Setup the snapshot configuration](/apidocs/metering-reporting#create-reports-snapshot-config){: external}.

 ## Understanding CSV table headings and JSON report fields
 {: #understand-JSON-reports}

-The following tables shows the correlation between the heading titles in your usage CSV report and JSON report fields as well the version of the CSV.
+The following tables show the correlation between the heading titles in your usage CSV report and JSON report fields as well the version of the CSV.

 ### Understanding your account summary report
 {: #export-csv-api-table-account-summary-csv}

-The following table shows the correlation between the heading titles in your CSV report and JSON report fields as well the version of the CSV.
+The following table shows the correlation between the heading titles in your CSV report and JSON report fields as well as the version of the CSV.
 For more information about JSON report fields, see [Usage Reports: Get account summary](/apidocs/metering-reporting#get-account-summary){: external}.
 Each row of the **Account Resource Usage** section represents the aggregated usage of a service plan metric for all the resource instances in the account.

 You can view other versions of the CSV if you have earlier account summary reports in your account.
 The CSV version depends on the date that the data is published.
 The following are the available versions: